KovalevichD/react-todo-app/README.md

 ## About

 This is the simplest todo-app.
 You can add your tasks and group them.
 Good luck!
-I used fake server "json-server".
+I used fake server "json-server" https://github.com/typicode/json-server The data is in the file db.json
 ## Install

 ```bash
 npm install
 ```
-and Install JSON Server
+and install JSON Server
 ```bash
 npm install -g json-server
 ```

 ## Start

-at first
+start fake server first
 ```bash
 json-server -p 4000 db.json
 ```